bcgov/platform-developer-docs/prepare-to-load-test-application-on-openshift.md

 1. The maximum number of **concurrent sessions** during load testing must be restricted to 40,000
 1. There must be a Platform Team member present during the test

-The first two requirements help make sure that the test doesn't create any unnecessary impact on other applications running on the cluster.
+The first two requirements help make sure that the test doesn't create any negative impact on operations of other applications running on the cluster.

-It's unlikely this will cause issues.
-OpenShift isolates each namespace effectively, though there can be unexpected outcomes to some tests which impact other shared services.

 Following these requirements helps avoid unexpected outcomes.

 **Note**: The Silver cluster of OpenShift 4 Platform includes 6 router nodes which together can handle 60,000 concurrent active connections.
 Browsers and other clients usually hold a connection open for some time and make multiple requests in the same connection or use a long running connection for things like websockets.
 To keep the cluster stable and healthy, only two-thirds of the overall routing capacity can be targeted by the application load test.

-Having a Platform Services team member present benefits your team and the platform.
-The Platform Services team wants keep an eye on the platform during the test so they can react in case the test causes something unexpected to shared services.
+Having a Platform Operations team member present benefits your team and the platform.
+The Platform Services team wants keep an eye on the platform during the test so they can react in case the test causes a negative impact  on the operations of the Openshift cluster, the Platform services or other applications hosted on that cluster.

-The team wants to have someone present to provide support during the test and in case you need someone with elevated privileges on the platform.

-The team also wants to make sure several teams aren't performing load tests at the same time.
+The product team running the test **must** have a team member with admin access to the project namespaces available during the test.

 ## Get your test approved
 You need to do the following before you can perform your load test: